tprasadtp/ubuntu-post-install/docs/clioptions.md

     ./after-effects --version
     ```

 This will display version info.
 You do **not** have to be root to run this.
-For all the other tasks you need to be root or use sudo.

 ## Autopilot Mode